Authentication Setup

 logflux-inspector config get encryption.private_key_file

-5. Click Test Key to verify
+5. Click Save & Test to verify connectivity

 Verify Setup